OjehJames/SQL-Codes/README.md

 # Monday November 28, 2022
-I just finished Course 5 0f 8 on coursera google certificate course (Course: Analyze Data to Answer Questions).
-Pause for a while to practice SQL querries.
+I just finished Course 5 of 8 on coursera google certificate course (Course: Analyze Data to Answer Questions).
+Pause for a while to practice my knowledge on writing SQL querries.
-I came accross this problem: SQL Interview Query for Data Analyst online, I downloaded the CSV files, uploaded them on Bigquerry to try solve the challenge.
+I came accross this problem: SQL Interview Query for Data Analyst online, I downloaded the CSV files, uploaded tables on Bigquerry to try solve the challenge.
+Please take a look at my SQL query, i am still very much a work in progress...

 #THE CHALLENGE
 Data Analytics Intern – Task 1